1796 United States presidential election in Georgia

-The 1796 United States presidential election in Georgia took place on November 4, 1796, as part of the 1796 United States presidential election.
+A presidential election was held in Georgia on November 4, 1796, as part of the 1796 United States presidential election.
 The voters chose four representatives, or electors, through plurality block voting to the Electoral College.
 These electors then voted for president and vice president.

-Out of 51 elector candidates, four Democratic-Republican electors were elected who then voted for Thomas Jefferson over the Federalist candidate and incumbent vice President John Adams.
+Out of 51 elector candidates, four Democratic-Republican electors were elected who then voted for Thomas Jefferson over the Federalist candidate and incumbent Vice President John Adams.
 The electoral votes for vice president were, however, not cast for Jefferson's running mate Aaron Burr, but for George Clinton from New York.